-Dr. Ricker has published more than 300 papers in astronomy, high energy astrophysics, and experimental physics.
+Dr. Ricker received his undergraduate degree from MIT in physics, an M.S. in astronomy from Yale University, and a Ph.D. in physics from MIT.
+During his career, Dr. Ricker has published more than 400 papers in astronomy, high energy astrophysics, and experimental physics.